 The 51 percent: Asian women in politics, France 24, June 8, 2018.

 Gender, women's and social movements, Women's political representation, Women's political participation, Migration and citizenship, Media, East Asian politics

 Sarah's research focuses on the cross-national comparison of gender and politics, specifically the ways contexts shape the gender gap in political attitudes and activities.
 She employs a mixed methodologies in her research.
 Specifically, utilizing multilevel modeling approaches, her work examines the influence of female political leaders on women’s political participation.
 Particularly, her research investigates the role model effect of cabinet ministers in democracies, a previously ignored political arena, and the role model effect of legislators in Asia, a grossly underexplored area in extant studies.
 She also evaluates how social movements affect adolescents’ attitudes toward gender roles and propensity to protest.

 In Gendering Immigration: Media Framing of Immigration and Public Opinion on the Huddled Masses, she analyzes gender in media framings of immigration and immigrants and the varying media framings’ impacts on citizens’ attitudes about immigrants.
 Employing cross-national content analysis and survey experiments, she investigates the gender/gendered differences in the media constructions of immigration and their effects on native citizens’ acceptance of male and female immigrants in Hong Kong, Taiwan, the United Kingdom, and the United States.

 Sarah is able to offer PhD supervison in areas related (but not limited) to her research interests, such as gender politics, immigration, social movements, media, political opinion and behavior, and Asian politics.
 She particularly welcomes prospective students with innovative research ideas and approaches to studying the role of gender in politics.

-If you are interested in being supervised by Sarah Liu, please see the links below for more information:
+If you are interested in being supervised by Sarah Liu, please see the links below (open in new windows) for more information: